netplusdesign/home-performance-flask-api/notes.md

   Deleting this file ~/.env/env/lib/python2.7/no-global-site-packages.txt will make that virtualenv environment use the system packages as well as the local packages.

 Sort of goes against the whole virtual environment thing, but it works.

+### FastCGI cacheing

+To temporarily disable cache for 5 to 10 minutes when making changes to the site, add `?nocache=1` to the end of the url.